 It shall be the responsibility of the public affairs office to cooperate fully with and accede to all reasonable requests from news media representatives.
-In instances where conflicts or misunderstandings may arise from the expressed views, wishes, or demands on the part of news media representatives, such matters should be referred at once to the head of NSF's Office of Legislative and Public Affairs for resolution.
+In instances where conflicts or misunderstandings may arise from the expressed views, wishes, or demands on the part of news media representatives, such matters should be Start Printed Page 47273referred at once to the head of NSF's Office of Legislative and Public Affairs for resolution.

 The head of NSF's Office of Legislative and Public Affairs shall exercise full authority and assume responsibility for all decisions involving the news media and related activity.

 Below are examples of the types of information that NSF considers within and outside the scope of the policy guidelines.
 Neither of these lists should be considered comprehensive.

 A. Covered Information

 - NSF-funded science, engineering and education research papers, books, journal articles, reports, and similar materials, unless they have disclaimers to distinguish the research from NSF views and positions;

 - NSF-generated reports, brochures, documents, newsletters, and audiovisual products;

 - Oral information, including speeches, interviews, expert opinions only if representing NSF's views, official positions, or policies; and

 - Science & Engineering Indicators reports of a statistical nature, which includes statistical analyses, trend data, etc., aggregated by the National Science Board and NSF's National Centers for Science & Engineering Statistics.